Sliding Scale of Gameplay and Story Integration

 Things to look out for:Common tricks for gameplay and story integration include:

 - Translating plot-related injuries into gameplay terms, such as:

 - Tweaking the AI to make characters behave differently in gameplay, not just the story:

 - Individual enemy AI can be tweaked to reflect their personal agendas: e.g. an enemy may concentrate on a party member they consider their Arch-Enemy and ignore everyone else, or, conversely, never directly attack a particular party member at all.

 - Non-Player Companion AI can be tweaked to reflect their personality quirks, allegiances, and relationships.
 For instance, a party member may prioritize healing and buffing allies based on their Relationship Values, or spontaneously try to take a bullet for another party member.

 - Using the Game System as canvas, i.e. defining plot elements in terms of the underlying gameplay rules:

-- Adding alternate NPC dialogue (or even cutscenes) based on the state of the Player Character that is usually irrelevant to dialogue, such as:
+- Adding alternate NPC dialogue (or even cutscenes) based on the gameplay state of the Player Character, such as:

 - Being badly wounded or suffering from certain status effects

 - Approaching a friendly NPC with weapons drawn or an enemy, with weapons sheathed

-- Wearing or not wearing certain pieces of equipment (often body armor), or not wearing anything at all
+- Wearing or not wearing certain pieces of functional equipment (often body armor), or not wearing anything at all

 - Having high Skill Scores that have no impact on normal dialogue